ziqianp0918/CYOA-project/situations/death.md

 Well you just slip off the edge of the window.
+And landed on the concrete floor, splatter into million pieces.

 #You died, REST IN PEACE